 Capital Gains Tax Canada 2026

-Only 50% of your capital gain gets taxed in Canada — but what qualifies, what's exempt, and how you structure the sale matters enormously.
+Only 50% of your capital gain is taxed in Canada — the proposed hike to two-thirds was cancelled.
+What qualifies, what's exempt, and how you structure a sale still matters enormously.

-Updated June 2026 · 8 min read · Source: CRA Income Tax Act
+Updated July 2026 · 10 min read · Source: CRA, Department of Finance Canada

 How Capital Gains Tax Works in Canada